syyang2022/SFSCF-Net/README.md

 ### Citation

-Please cite our paper if you use PMG in your work.
+Please cite our paper if you use in your work.
 ```
 @InProceedings{du2020fine,
-  title={Fine-Grained Visual Classification via Progressive Multi-Granularity Training of Jigsaw Patches},
+  title={Significant Feature Suppression and Cross-festure Fusion Networks for Fine-grained Visual Classification},
-  author={Du, Ruoyi and Chang, Dongliang and Bhunia, Ayan Kumar and Xie, Jiyang and Song, Yi-Zhe and Ma, Zhanyu and Guo, Jun},
+  author={Yang, Shengying and Yang, Xinqi and Wu, Jianfeng and Feng, Boyang},
-  booktitle = {European Conference on Computer Vision},
+  booktitle = {},
-  year={2020}
+  year={}
 }

 ```